Rivo-Commerce/omniauth-rivo-oauth2/README.md

 bundle add omniauth-rivo-oauth2
 ```

-If bundler is not being used to manage dependencies, install the gem by
+If Bundler is not being used to manage dependencies, install the gem by
 executing:

 ```console